PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyter-kernels.md

-### JupyterHub: Virtual environments with Conda for custom IPython kernels (with Python 3.10.4)
+### Jupyter: Virtual environments with Conda for custom IPython kernels (with Python 3.10.4)

 If you prefer to manage your packages and virtual environments with Conda, you can do this, aswell.
 To activate the basic Conda environment *(base)* do the following: